Students return to Canyon ISD classrooms for first day of school

 “There will be lots of times during the day when they don’t have to, for instance when we’re in situations where students can be farther than six feet apart and we can utilize that social distance.
 We’re going to give them a chance to take their mask off,” said Willard.

-While both a virtual and in-person instruction was offered, Willard tells us that about 90% of families surveyed, chose in-person.
+While both a virtual and in-person instruction was offered, Willard told us that about 90% of families surveyed, chose in-person.

 “We really feel like our parents are on board with us and they’re going to entrust us to take care of the kids,” said Willard.

-With the concerns of a COVID-19 outbreak, Willard says they’re prepared for it.
+With the concerns of a COVID-19 outbreak, Willard said they are prepared for it.

 “We kind of got a trial run at it last spring when we had to go home and everybody had to do school at home during Spring Break and that really was a learning opportunity for a lot of us.
 A lot of the things that we’re going to use in the fall, started the building process last spring.
 So we’ve been able to take that and run with it,” said Willard.

-Willard, who is in his first year as Principal at Arden Road, says he’s proud of all the hard his faculty has done in getting ready for this year.
+Willard, who is in his first year as principal at Arden Road said he is proud of all the hard his faculty has done in getting ready for this year.

 “It’s sort of been one challenge after the other, one unprecedented challenge after another and our teachers haven’t batted an eye,” said Willard.